Kids Hope: A Meaningful Experience

 If you would like to volunteer in this very helpful and needed program, I recommend that you look into the information here at KUMC this summer.

-You can contact Pastor Page Hines or visit the Kids Hope section on our website for details!
+You can contact Cathy Dill or visit the Kids Hope section on our website for details!